Junais*

 prof_pic.jpg

-My research primarily focuses on the study of Low Surface Brightness galaxies (LSBs), particularly the giant LSBs and the ultra-diffuse galaxies.
-I use observations from UV and optical photometry (e.g., GALEX, CFHT, HSC), as well as spectroscopy (e.g., VLT/MUSE, Magellan/IMACS) to investigate the properties of LSBs.
-My interests lie in understanding the formation of these galaxies (which is still debated!), the role of the environment in their evolution, and the mechanisms of star formation in low-density regimes.
-I am also interested in exploring the metallicity, dust, and gas properties of LSBs using multi-wavelength spectral energy distribution (SED) fitting methods.
-Additionally, I use machine learning techniques to identify LSBs from large sky surveys.
-This is particularly important in the context of the vast discovery space awaiting LSBs in the upcoming Legacy Survey of Space and Time (LSST).
-I am also an active member of the LSST Galaxies Science Collaboration.
+My research primarily focuses on the study of Low Surface Brightness galaxies (LSBs), particularly giant LSBs, ultra-diffuse galaxies, and dwarf galaxies.
+I use observations from UV and optical deep photometry (e.g., GALEX, CFHT, HSC), as well as spectroscopy and integral-field-unit (IFU) observations (e.g., VLT/MUSE), to investigate the properties of LSBs and dwarf galaxies.
+My interests are in understanding the formation of these galaxies (which is still debated!), the role of the environment in their evolution, and the mechanisms of star formation in low-density regimes.
+I am also interested in exploring their metallicity, dust, and gas properties using multi-wavelength spectral energy distribution (SED) fitting methods.
+Additionally, I use machine learning techniques to identify low surface brightness and dwarf galaxies from large sky surveys.
+This is particularly important in the context of the vast discovery space opened by Euclid and LSST observations.
+I am also an active member of the Euclid and LSST collaborations.
+Currently, I am an Alexander von Humboldt Postdoctoral Fellow at the Leibniz Institute for Astrophysics Potsdam (AIP), where I work on dwarf galaxies using deep imaging and IFU observations.